 No, it doesn’t work that way.
 There are a few things you should do if you want to generate search visitors to your website – let’s explore 5 of them:

-If you consider my recent post where I talked about “link building tactics,” you’ll notice that I didn’t mention the target keywords several times in the article.
+If you consider my recent post, where I wrote about “link building tactics,” you’ll notice that I didn’t mention the target keywords several times in the article.
 Rather, I used words that mean the same thing:

 Using synonyms and related keywords is second nature for most prolific writers and professionals.
 For example, Moz’s authors use the LSI method while writing high-quality blog posts.
 Consider the underlined synonyms, just in the first paragraph:

-If you can help Google understand your web page better, then it’ll send the right users to your site, whether you’re on the first page of results or not.
+If you can help Google understand your web page better, then it’ll send the right users to your site, whether you’re on the first results page or not.

 Strategy #5: Resource Page Organic Outreach